What is Matrix Multiplication on Excel?

 Then the product of A*B is as follows

-Matrices multiplication in excel has some real time application.
+Matrices multiplication in excel has some real-time application.
 There are two ways to do matrix multiplication.
-Below are some examples of Excel Matrix Multiplication.
+Below are some examples of the Excel Matrix Multiplication.

-Step3: We needs to ensure that columns of the first array are the same in size to rows of the second array
+- Step 3: We need to ensure that columns of the first array are the same in size to rows of the second array

-Enter the values to calculate Product of A & B.
+Enter the values to calculate the Product of A & B.

 Once you enter the formula press Ctrl + Shift + Enter to get the result.
 The results obtained by multiplying two arrays as follows and the size of the resultant array is 3X3.